Efficient Monitoring of Timed Properties: A Symbolic Method for Monitoring

-All of the above operations on zones may be efficiently implemented using the DBM data-structure \cite{DBLP:conf/ac/BengtssonY03}.
-We now proceed to develop the online zone-based procedure we use to monitor real-time properties specified by TBAs.
+We now proceed to develop the online zone-based procedure we use to monitor real-time properties specified by \acp{tba}. $Pred_\automaton(q, Z)$ (computed by Algorithm \ref{alg:pred}) is the set of symbolic states that can, by a single transition and delay, reach the state $(q, Z)$ of $\automaton$, i.e.,